editione1.1.3Updated September 13, 2022

 Management fees are an amount, typically calculated as a percentage of the funds committed to the firm, that limited partners owe annually to the venture fund in which they are invested.
 Management fees frequently cover fund operating expenses, or overhead, which include rent, office supplies, and salaries and benefits.*

 technical Venture funds typically charge 2–2.5%* in management fees.
 You’ll often hear VCs refer to management fees as a charge for the cost of handling all “assets under management.”

 Given this, if a $100M fund charges even a 2% fee in the first year of their fund, then the management fee would be $2M.

 confusion The management fee percentage may not be static over the life of the fund; it often tapers off.
 For example, in the “deployment” years (the first four years of a fund), the fee might be 2%; it may then cascade to reflect the workload transition from capital deployment or sourcing to portfolio management and harvesting.
 In the final year of a fund, the management fee might be down to 0.5%.

 Definition Recycling is a practice in which a venture capital firm reinvests some or all of the capital it receives from an exit, rather than distributing the return to its partners.
-If a firm takes and does not recycle capital, it will not invest the full value of the fund, which means its investments must be more profitable to generate the same return to and or fund managers.
+If a firm takes management fees and does not recycle capital, it will not invest the full value of the fund, which means its investments must be more profitable to generate the same return to limited partners and general partners or fund managers.
 Depending on its agreement with its partners, a firm may recycle some or all of its management fees by reinvesting up to the amount of these fees, making the fund 100% invested, or it may recycle an even greater amount, making the fund more than 100% invested.*

-For firms that are raising Fund I or II, that commit early may receive a discount on fees.
-It is not uncommon to see get charged a lower fee than LPs that commit later.
+For firms that are raising Fund I or II, LPs that commit early may receive a discount on fees.
+It is not uncommon to see anchor LPs get charged a lower fee than LPs that commit later.